 Disappointment breeds disappointment.
 Oil prices tumbled 5% last Thursday after OPEC agreed to only renew an agreement to cap output by 1.8 million barrels a day until March 2018, a move seen as inadequate.
 Despite concerns expressed above, U.S. shale has experienced a resurgence and that resurgence is widely seen as blotting out OPEC efforts.
 In short, investors were hoping for deeper cuts by OPEC.

 The return of an oil glut is seen as a very real possibility.
 If prices are determined by inventories, U.S. shale rises to the challenge and said oil glut happens as predicted, prices could plunge even more, say the bears.

 When taking a longer view, prices appear to be headed for the $55 range according to Goldman Sachs.
 Goldman’s view is that prices will rise and fall sporadically but ultimately settle between $55 and $65 thanks to emergence of fracking.
 Oil from fracking wells is priced in that range and Goldman sees this as the new technology that will drive prices moving forward.

 All this points to large shale producers as the future of oil.
-These companies include EOG Resources (NYSE:EOGC), Pioneer Natural Resources (NYSE:PXDC), ExxonMobil (NYSE:XOMC) and Whiting Petroleum (NYSE:WLLB) to name just a few.
+These companies include EOG Resources (NYSE:EOGC), Pioneer Natural Resources (NYSE:PXDB), ExxonMobil (NYSE:XOMC) and Whiting Petroleum (NYSE:WLLC) to name just a few.